urrahaha/stable-diffusion-webui-reForge/README.md

     --pytorch-deterministic

 Again, Forge do not recommend users to use any cmd flags unless you are very sure that you really need these.

+# Contribution

+I have forked the original Forge repo https://github.com/lllyasviel/stable-diffusion-webui-forge and then, applied most of the updates I could that are from the dev branch of A1111 webui https://github.com/AUTOMATIC1111/stable-diffusion-webui, re-visiting and seeing to apply them each by each by hand, so this way, we can have the speed and vram maganements advtanges with (some) new features.

+All PRs that can be implemented in https://github.com/AUTOMATIC1111/stable-diffusion-webui/tree/dev could submit PRs here as well.

+The list of what doesn't work/I couldn't/didn't know how to merge/fix:
+* SD3 (Since forge has it's own unet implementation, I didn't tinker on implementing it).
+Any help to implement this would be really appreciated!
+* Callback order (https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/5bd27247658f2442bd4f08e5922afff7324a357a), specifically because the forge implementation of modules doesn't have script_callbacks.
+So it broke the included controlnet extension and ui_settings.py.
+* Didn't tinker much about changes that affect extensions-builtin\Lora, since forge does it mostly on ldm_patched\modules.
+But some of them could be applied thay I have may skipped.
+* precision-half (forge has this by default)
+* New "is_sdxl" flag (sdxl works fine, but there are some new things that don't work without this flag)
+* DDIM CFG++ (because the edit on sd_samplers_cfg_denoiser.py).
+Researching on how to modify sd_samplers_cfg_denoiser.py to make it work.
+* https://github.com/Panchovix/stable-diffusion-webui-forge/commit/7f8f332ccafb600e9c7fefa39de44c6b90514626 (NGMI, s_churn, etc is not updated atm because these changed that were needed)
+* Probably others things, you can check and discuss here https://github.com/Panchovix/stable-diffusion-webui-forge/issues/1

+Feel free to submit PRs related to the functionality of Forge here.
+Any help will be really appreciated!

 # UNet Patcher